With enough time, we change as individuals. However, these changes are brought upon by several factors, including our environment and experiences. ¹

 Stage Five: Maintaining Sobriety

 One of the most difficult aspects of addiction recovery is avoiding relapse.
-For many who go through treatment, they end up leaving still feeling as though there’s a void within their spirit.
-As though they haven’t really changed, but simply sobered up.⁵
+For many who go through treatment, they leave still feeling as though there’s a void within their spirit.
+As though they haven’t really changed, but simply sobered up. ⁵

 People who are disciplined about beating addiction will not come face-to-face with this issue.
-But those who have made the realization (as mentioned above) will be tempted into taking a substance again.
+But some will be tempted into taking a substance again.

 - Bottling up emotions